Module 2

 Fiona

-Then tell her we'll have a full response by Thursday.
+Tell her Thursday.
 Buy us a day.
-And Elena — don't tell her more than you have to.
-This isn't a confession, it's a PR situation.
+Don't tell her more than you have to — this isn't a confession, it's PR.

 Elena